phopley/rodney_missions/README.md

 Action Clients:
 * `head_control_node`: To request movement of the head
 * `face_recognition`: To request and obtain the result of a face recognition scan on an image from the camera
+* `object_detection`: To request and obtain the result of a object detection scan on an image from the camera

 Parameters: